WitherBuilder13/CRUD_App/README.md

 # _Main Page_
+- First page that is opened on startup
 ### 3 Buttons
 - _Add Student_ - add a new student
 - _Find Students_ - find all students that match criteria